List of Torchwood characters: Rhiannon Davies

 Rhiannon Davies, portrayed by Katy Wix, is the sister of Ianto Jones, who lives with her husband Johnny (Rhodri Lewis) and children Mica and David.
-Rhiannon and Ianto became distant after the death of their father, although Ianto visits her in an attempt to gain access to Mica so he can analyse the cause of the synchronised chanting affecting the world's children.
+Rhiannon and Ianto became distant after the death of their father, although Ianto visits her in an attempt to gain access to Mica so he can analyze the cause of the synchronized chanting affecting the world's children.
 Rhiannon refuses to let Mica go out of parental concern and sidetracks Ianto by taking an interest in his romantic relationship with Jack Harkness.
 Rhiannon's house is put under surveillance after the government attempt to assassinate the Torchwood team, although Rhiannon later sneaks out of her house and supplies Ianto with Johnny's car and a laptop so that he can rescue Captain Jack.
-Once the schools are closed on the third day of the crisis she starts looking after neighbourhood children, with husband Johnny charging "ten quid a kid".
+Once the schools are closed on the third day of the crisis she starts looking after neighborhood children, with husband Johnny charging "ten quid a kid".
 Ianto contacts her before facing the 456 and tells her that the government cannot be trusted.
 After Ianto dies, Rhiannon is visited in person by Gwen Cooper who explains Ianto's demise to her.
-Rhiannon is distraught but follows Ianto's final instructions and with the help of Gwen and Rhys takes the neighbourhood children on the run from the army.
+Rhiannon is distraught but follows Ianto's final instructions and with the help of Gwen and Rhys takes the neighborhood children on the run from the army.